 The Role of a Cinematographer in Film and Television

-The Cinematographer (sometimes called a Director of Photography) is a key role on the set of a film or television show.
+The Cinematographer (sometimes called a Director of Photography) plays a key role on the set of a film or television show.
 Cinematographers also work on newer media projects, such as a web series.
-The Cinematographer manages framing, lighting, and camera movement, collaborating with the Director, Production Designer and other key personnel.
+The Cinematographer manages framing, lighting, and camera movement, collaborating with the Director, Production Designer, and other key personnel.
 It is the Cinematographer’s job to design a unique look for each creative project.

-During production, a Cinematographer manages visual components of the project.
+During production, a Cinematographer manages the visual components of the project.